scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-missing.md

 Missing rows vs missing numbers
 -------------------------------

 In Awkward Array, a missing list is a different thing from a list whose values are missing.
-However, [ak.to_numpy](https://awkward-array.readthedocs.io/en/latest/_auto/ak.to_numpy.html) converts it for you.
+However, {func}`ak.to_numpy` converts it for you.

 ```{code-cell} ipython3
 missing_row = ak.Array([[1, 2, 3], None, [4, 5, 6]])